 This post may contain affiliate links.
 As an Amazon Associate I earn from qualifying purchases.
 I also earn from qualifying purchases through additional affiliate programs.
 Please read my full disclosure here.

 When you see how easy this 5-minute, 4-ingredient vegan “honey” mustard is to make, you’ll never go back to store-bought again.
 This dairy-free “honey” mustard doubles as both a dressing and dipping sauce and is perfect for salads, bowls, sandwiches, wraps, veggie burgers, vegan nuggets, tofu bites and more!
 This version is also oil-free and lower in both fat and calories than the traditional.

 I don’t know about you, but honey mustard was always at the top of my list for dipping sauces in my pre-vegan days.

-In fact, it was right up there alongside the ranch.
+In fact, it was right up there alongside the ranch and the blue cheese.

 I would even order a side of the honey mustard to dip my wrap into because spreading a little on the inside just wasn’t enough.